 You are an Executive experiencing high levels of STRESS, perhaps your role has become bogged down in managing the day to day operational tasks that inhibits progress plus, inhibits the ability to operate at a more strategic level.

 The first step is to realize that the most valuable resource of any Executive is TIME.
 If we agree on this point then we can work towards a solution that is readily available within the Executive office, which of course is the Executive Assistant.
-The EA position can be a designated resource to the Executive that can deliver efficiency gains in the operations of their office and the performance of their Executive.
+The EA position should be a designated resource that delivers efficiency gains in the operations of the office and in doing so will enhance the productivity of the Executive.

 This situation is one that is being experienced I am sure, all over the business world, and one that can be remedied by following a few practical steps to ensure the ongoing success of Executive Offices everywhere.
 Success means utilizing the power of the expertise that surrounds the Executive, primarily that of a competent Executive Assistant.